How to handle difficult low-carb cases

-For women with PCOS and previous irregular cycles or even infertility, caution patients that their fertility might increase suddenly on a low carb diet.
-They may need to use more consistent contraception if a pregnancy is not wanted.
+For women with PCOS and previous irregular cycles or even infertility, caution patients that their fertility might increase suddenly on a low-carb diet.
+They may need to use more consistent contraception if pregnancy is not wanted.

 Diet compliance or success

 - Allergy to nuts

 Weight can fluctuate by 2 or more pounds from one day to the next simply from fluid retention.
 A temporary weight gain does not mean your patient is gaining fat.
 Remember that the scale is not the best indicator of success.
 Waist circumference or how clothes fit are usually better ways to evaluate progress.